arqalite/fire-king-guide/src/combos/ulcanix/11_2-card-ponix.md

 #### Steps
 1. Normal Summon [_Fire King Courtier Ulcanix_].
-2. Activate Ulcanix - destroy [_Legendary Fire King Ponix_], then add [_Sacred Fire King Garunix_] from your Deck to your hand.
+2. Activate Ulcanix: destroy [_Legendary Fire King Ponix_], then add [_Sacred Fire King Garunix_] from your Deck to your hand.
-3. Activate Sacred - Special Summon it from your hand.
+3. Activate Sacred: Special Summon it from your hand.
-4. Activate Sacred again - destroy [_Fire King High Avatar Kirin_] in your Deck.
+4. Activate Sacred again: destroy [_Fire King High Avatar Kirin_] in your Deck.
-5. Activate High Kirin - Special Summon Ponix from the GY.
+5. Activate High Kirin: Special Summon Ponix from the GY.
-6. Activate Ponix - add [_Fire King Sanctuary_] from your Deck to your hand.
+6. Activate Ponix: add [_Fire King Sanctuary_] from your Deck to your hand.
-7. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
+7. Activate Sanctuary: place [_Fire King Island_] in the Field Zone.
 8. Link Summon [_Salamangreat Sunlight Wolf_] using Sacred and Ponix.
-9. Activate Island - destroy Ulcanix, then add [_Fire King Avatar Arvata_] from your Deck to your hand.
+9. Activate Island: destroy Ulcanix, then add [_Fire King Avatar Arvata_] from your Deck to your hand.
-10. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck, under Sunlight Wolf's link.
+10. Activate Ulcanix: Special Summon [_Fire King High Avatar Garunix_] from your Deck, under Sunlight Wolf's link.
-11. Activate Sunlight Wolf - add High Kirin from the GY to your hand.
+11. Activate Sunlight Wolf: add High Kirin from the GY to your hand.

 > You can leave the board as it is to get another cheap recycle on the opponent's turn, by summoning High Kirin or even [_Garunix Eternity, Hyang of the Fire Kings_] underneath Sunlight Wolf.
 >